-If using Skype, add your interviewer as a contact ahead of time.
+If using Zoom or Teams, make sure you have the link and password to join the call.
 If using FaceTime, confirm which number or email address is associated with their Apple ID.
 Exchange back-up phone numbers in case you experience issues connecting.

 - Test your technology

 Whether you’re using a computer, tablet or smartphone, make sure your app is up to date and that you can log in to your account.
 Do a test run with a friend or family member to ensure everything works as expected, including your microphone or headset.

 - Double-check your username and profile picture

 Just like your email address, an immature or inappropriate username or profile picture gives a bad first impression.
 Set up your Zoom, Teams or FaceTime account in the same professional manner as a LinkedIn profile.

 - Keep your calendar open